 (b) Designation of Responsible Individual.
 Every debtor that is an artificial entity must designate a natural person to be responsible for performing the debtor's duties in bankruptcy.
-The responsible individual must reside in the District of Hawaii, unless the court orders otherwise.
 The designation must be filed within 14 days after the date the petition is filed and must include the individual's name, position, address, telephone number, and email address, and must include the individual's consent.
-If more than one individual is designated, the designation must specify each individual's responsibilities.
+If more than one individual is designated, the designation must specify everyone's responsibilities.